Christini-Lab/Ortega_LivshitzRudy2009/README.md

 This repository is intended to be used as a subtree.
 Follow the directions below to add/update the model to your repository.

+### Running Simulations
+Simulation protocols are located in the 'exe' directory.
+Compile and run the corresponding executable to start simulation.

 ### Subtree installation:

 Enter your local Git project